Richard-Sti/csiborgtools_public/README.md

 Tools for analysing the suite of Constrained Simulations in BORG (CSiBORG) simulations.
 The interface is designed to work with the following suites of simulations: *CSiBORG1* (dark matter-only RAMSES), *CSiBORG2* (dark matter-only Gadget4), *Quijote* (dark-matter only Gadget2), however with little effort it can support other simulations as well.

+## TODO
+- [ ] In flow models test in a script that indeed the parallelization is working.
+- [ ] Extend the parallelization to supernovae/simple distances.

 ## Ongoing projects

 ### Data to calculate